It is natural for plants to shed older yellow leaves and it does not always mean that your plant is dying.

 Just like hot summery weather, temperatures lower than 50 degrees Fahrenheit are bad for Monstera’s growth.
 The leaves will start turning yellow if the plant is kept in frost for longer periods.

-In near freezing and frosty weather outside, shift the plant indoors to a warm spot.
-Keep the plant at a place inside where it can receive bright, filtered sunlight during the day.
+In near-freezing and frosty weather outside, shift the plant indoors to a warm spot.
+Keep the plant in a place inside where it can receive bright, filtered sunlight during the day.